sumitst05/Cosmic-Dodge/README.md

 3. Run the game using the `java` command.

 ## How to Play
-1. Use the arrow keys to control the movement of the alien object.
+1. Use the arrow keys to control the movement of the alien.
-2. Dodge the randomly generated asteroid objects to avoid collision.
+2. Dodge the randomly generated asteroids to avoid collision.
 3. The game ends when a collision is detected between the alien and an asteroid.

 ## Game Development